dtemir/us-consumer-complaint/README.md

 ### Poorly Rated Companies

 The companies with the lowest ratings are **Wells Fargo** with 52% rating, **Equifax** with 4% rating, and **TRANSUNION INTERMEDIATE HOLDINGS** with 0% rating.
-We can the connection between the number of complaints these companies receive and their poor rating.
+We can see the connection between the number of complaints these companies receive and their poor rating.

 ### Clustering Complaints by Zip Codes